-Fully franked dividends totalling \$6.48m (2005: \$3.24m fully franked) were paid during the year.
-A fully franked dividend of 3.0 cents per ordinary share has been declared by the Directors since balance date.
-Based on the number of shares on issue at 30 June 2006, this would amount to \$2.43m.
+Fully franked dividends totalling \$6.07m (2006: \$6.48m fully franked) were paid during the year.
+A final, fully franked dividend of 4.5 cents per ordinary share has been declared by the Directors since balance date.
+Based on the number of shares on issue at 30 June 2007, this would amount to \$3.64m.
 In accordance with Accounting Standard AASB110 "Events After the Balance Date", this dividend has not been provided for in the financial statements.
+When added to the interim dividend of 4.5 cents, the total dividend in respect of the year ended 30 June 2007 was 9.0 cents per share, fully franked.